We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 FAQs

 A carbon steel skillet can be used for everything from sautéed vegetables to seared meat to baked items like cornbread or fruit crumble.
 They can shallow-fry, cook fish, and roast a whole chicken, too.
-The only thing you shouldn’t cook in one is long-simmered, acidic sauces, which can eat away at the seasoning (just like cast iron).
+The only thing you shouldn’t cook in one is long-simmered, acidic sauces, which can eat away at the seasoning.

-How do I clean a carbon steel skillet?
+How do you clean a carbon steel skillet?

 Once the seasoning has built up, cleaning a carbon steel skillet can be as easy as wiping it with a paper towel.
 A little residual fat or oil in the pan is good and will provide a barrier from rust.
 If more cleanup is needed, some hot water and a scrub brush should do fine, just make sure to thoroughly dry and oil the pan after to avoid rust.
 (Tip: After cleaning, place the pan on a burner to evaporate any leftover water, then rub the surface with a little oil.)